FelipeCabeza16/JavaMailSystemTemplate/README.md

 andresfelipecabeza16@gmail.com

-And you can follow me on twitter.
+And you can follow or contact me on Twitter too.

 https://www.twitter.com/FelipeCabeza16